CesiumGS/3d-tiles/extensions/3DTILES_content_gltf_vector/README.md

 > TODO: Improve and describe illustration.

+> [!NOTE]
-> **Implementation note:** Clipping may be implemented by pre-processing geometry, by discarding fragments in a pixel shader, or by any other means.
+> Clipping may be implemented by pre-processing geometry, by discarding fragments in a pixel shader, or by any other means.
 For typical vector visual styles (involving, for example, wide lines), it is expected that most implementations will implement clipping in the fragment shader (or equivalent), in order to preserve the influence of geometry just outside the tile boundary on lines or outlines crossing the tile boundary.

+> [!NOTE]
-> **Implementation note:** To avoid visual artifacts, client implementations would (in the absence of "buffer" region data) need to connect geometries in each tile to their corresponding geometries in adjacent tiles.
+> To avoid visual artifacts, client implementations would (in the absence of "buffer" region data) need to connect geometries in each tile to their corresponding geometries in adjacent tiles.
 Such mapping and reconstruction at runtime, while not prohibited, is often impractical for realtime implementations.
 Overlapping buffers at tile boundaries are included in 3D Tiles as an alternative.

 As a result, `content.boundingVolume` may extend arbitrarily outside of `tile.boundingVolume`.
 Client implementations SHOULD implement LOD selection and tile visibility based on the tile bounding volume, not the (potentially larger) content bounding volume; tile visibility is unchanged as compared to non-vector data.
 Authoring implementations SHOULD include content extending _outside_ the tile bounding volume only to the extent that such content is likely to influence visualization _inside_ the tile bounding volume.

+> [!NOTE]
-> **Implementation note:** A small buffer region, representing a single-digit percentage of a tile's width, is expected to be sufficient for most rendering styles.
+> A small buffer region, representing a single-digit percentage of a tile's width, is expected to be sufficient for most rendering styles.
 Client implementations may choose to limit line widths to the widths of tile buffers, in screen space or world space, to avoid visual artifacts.

+> [!NOTE]
-> **Implementation note:** Point geometries do not typically require buffer regions or clipping at tile boundaries for proper rendering, but authoring and client implementations are not prohibited from doing either.
+> Point geometries do not typically require buffer regions or clipping at tile boundaries for proper rendering, but authoring and client implementations are not prohibited from doing either.

 ## Feature IDs and Properties